Wild Horse Education

 Many interests covet our public land for their own use and monetary gain; these entities throw millions of dollars into the game to win what belong to us all.
 Wild horses and burros have no money, so, no voice, they are allotted the mere crumbs that are left over after all the other users have their way with our public lands.
 Consequently, they have been captured and removed from their homes.
 We now have around 47,000 wild horses and burros in government holding facilities and every year thousands of horses are injured and die under the mismanagement of the U.S. Bureau of Land Management (BLM), the very agency charged with their protection and preservation by congress.
 Our government of the people, for the people and by the people has been operating contrarily, as an untouchable entity and has attempted to block our documentation of this travesty at every turn.
 Most of our wild horses and burros are held in facilities that are closed to the public and we do not have a clue as to their welfare.

-Laura Leigh~ photojournalist, videographer.
+Who is Laura Leigh?
 “A few years back I met an old mustang in the kill pen at a packing plant while rescuing another horse.
 I offered to buy him (for more than three times the market rate, cash) and was refused.
 A load was going out and they had to “make weight.”
 I have never forgotten his eyes.
 He was freeze marked, born “wild and free” and had served man well into his twenties.
 How did that happen?
 I had to find out.”

 “I came into this issue with the mindset that the “truth” of a story could only be revealed if it is “lived”.
 So I set off and literally immersed myself in the issue and discovered that Wild Horses and Burros have an entire act of Congress devoted to their protection, but the US governments program looks much more like pest extermination.
 There are glaring similarities with what our government is now doing to wild horses and the cruel injustices that were levied on the native people of North America.
 Maybe the horses came from another country once, yet the evidence points to reintroduced native species, but they are here now.
 They are as American as the land itself and deserve respect and compassion.”